couchbase/couchbase-python-client/docs/source/api/txcouchbase.rst

 .. currentmodule:: txcouchbase.connection

-For the most part, the ``txcouchbase`` API functions like its synchronous counterpart, :class:`~couchbase.connection.Connection`, except for its asynchronous nature.
+For the most part, the ``txcouchbase`` API functions like its synchronous counterpart, :class:`~couchbase.bucket.Bucket`, except for its asynchronous nature.
 Where the synchronous API returns a :class:`~couchbase.result.Result` object, the ``txcouchbase`` API returns a :class:`Deferred` which will have its callback invoked with a result.

-As such, we will omit the mentions of the normal key value operations, which function identially to their synchronous conterparts documented in the :class:`~couchbase.connection.Connection` class.
+As such, we will omit the mentions of the normal key value operations, which function identially to their synchronous conterparts documented in the :class:`~couchbase.bucket.Bucket` class.

 The :class:`Connection` interface for Twisted is subclassed from the lower-level :class:`TxAsyncConnection` which returns :class:`~couchbase.result.AsyncResult`